JP19-03/pc2_openSouce/README.md

 - Domain-Driven Design

 ## Bounded Contexts
-This version of ACME Learning Center Platform is divided into two bounded contexts: Profiles, and Learning.
+This version of ACME Learning Center Platform is divided into three bounded contexts: Profiles, Learning, and IAM.

 ### Profiles Context